-Couples married at least two years; if either spouse was previously divorced, current marriage must be at least five years.
+Couples, with no more than two divorces, married at least two years.
+If either spouse was previously divorced, current marriage must be at least five years.

 China is a wonderfully diverse country, full of history, amazing sights, wonderful food and warm, welcoming people.
 Not surprisingly, however, it is different from the United States in every conceivable way (including having opposite days and nights).
 Time for families to adjust to the time change and initial culture shock is specifically built into the two-week trip.